chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PS-Docs/State-of-PureScript-Documentation-2019.md

 | Elm | [An Outsider's Guide to Statically Typed Functional Programming (Book)](https://leanpub.com/outsidefp) | --
 | Haskell | [Introduction to PureScript (PDF)](http://code.adriansieber.com/adrian/adriansieber-com/src/branch/master/posts/_2018-11-01_introduction_to_purescript_for_haskell_developers/main.pdf)<br><br>[Differences from Haskell](https://github.com/purescript/documentation/blob/master/language/Differences-from-Haskell.md) | --

 Third, we found that documentation can be categorized into 5 different types.
-Knowing about these types and how they can help you on your learning journey helps tremendously
+Each type addresses a different person at a different spot in their learning journey.
+We've categorized the current PS documentation by those types.

 ### The Types of Documentation